 Zachary Levi (Shazam), Asher Angel (Billy Batson), Mark Strong (Dr Thaddeus Sivana), Jack Dylan Grazer (Freddy Freeman), Djimon Hounsou (Wizard), Faithe Herman (Darla Dudley), Grace Fulton (Mary Bromfield), Marta Milans (Rosa Vasquez), Cooper Andrews (Victor Vasquez), Jovan Armand (Pedro Pena), John Glover (Mr Sivana), Ian Chen (Eugene Choi), Adam Brody (Super Hero Freddy), Meagan Good (Super Hero Darla), Michelle Borth (Super Hero Mary), D.J.
 Cotrona (Super Hero Pedro), Ross Butler (Super Hero Eugene), Ethan Pugiotto (Thaddeus Sivana 1974), Caroline Palmer (Billy’s Mom), Cliff Saunders (School Security Guard)

-In 1974, young Thaddeus Sivana is caught in a car crash and comes around in a cave where an ancient wizard, the last of his kind, is looking for someone pure of heart to become his champion so that he can bequeath his powers.
+In 1974, young Thaddeus Sivana is caught in a car crash.
+He comes around in a cave where an ancient wizard, the last of his kind, is looking for someone pure of heart to become his champion so that he can bequeath his powers.
 However, Thaddeus is rejected because he is tempted by an orb that can release the Seven Deadly Sins.
 In present day Philadelphia, fourteen year-old Billy Batson is placed in a foster home, having become orphaned when he was separated from his mother at a fairground as a young boy.
 Billy is fleeing from bullies when the subway train he is on transports him to the wizard’s cave.
-The wizard asks Billy to hold his staff and say the word “Shazam” whereupon Billy inherits the wizard’s powers and is transformed into a man in a red suit.
+The wizard asks Billy to hold his staff and say the word “Shazam” whereupon Billy inherits the wizard’s powers and is transformed into an adult man in a red suit.
 Meanwhile, the now-grown Thaddeus kills his father and takes over his company where he begins an obsessive search for the doorways that lead back to the cave.
-Doing so, Sivana takes the orb, absorbing the Seven Deadly Sins into himself.
+After doing so, Sivana takes the orb, absorbing the Seven Deadly Sins into himself.
 Stuck in the adult body, Billy convinces his nerdy foster brother Freddy to help him.
 They try to work out the extent of Billy’s superpowers, before he discovers that saying Shazam again causes him to change back and forth between boy and man.
 As they fool around with his abilities, Dr Sivana comes, unleashing the Seven Deadly Sins, determined to find Billy and force him to surrender his powers.

 Unfortunately, Captain Marvel ended up being killed off by a lawsuit in 1941 from National Comics (later to rename themselves DC Comics) who alleged that Captain Marvel was a ripoff of Superman.
 The court decision eventually went in favour of National in 1951 and Captain Marvel ceased publication in 1953.
 It is then that things started to become interesting.
 Taking advantage of the fact that Fawcett’s copyright on the name had lapsed, Marvel Comics then launched their own character called Captain Marvel in 1967 who was an alien named Mar-Vel.
 Marvel’s version struggled along with uneven success for several years, was then killed off and had several others characters inherit the title before becoming the current incarnation Carol Danvers, who had originally been created as Ms Marvel.
 In the meantime, DC took over and relaunched Captain Marvel in 1973 and continued the comic-book for several years.
-In 1991, they purchased the copyright on the character outright but because Marvel had copyrighted the name Captain Marvel, they then renamed the character as Shazam.
+In 1991, they purchased the copyright on the character outright but because Marvel had copyrighted the name Captain Marvel, they were forced to rename the character Shazam.

 Captain Marvel has appeared on screens several times.
 The first of these was a twelve-chapter serial produced by Republic Pictures with Adventures of Captain Marvel (1941) starring Tom Tyler as Captain Marvel and with Frank Coghlan Jr as Billy Batson, which is often regarded as one of the best of all serials.
-Captain Marvel later appeared in a live-action tv series The Shazam/Isis Hour (1974-6) where he was played by John Bostwick in the first season and John Davey in the second and with Michael Gray as Billy Batson.
+Captain Marvel later appeared in a live-action tv series The Shazam/Isis Hour (1974-6) where he was played by John Bostwick in the first season and John Davey in the second, along with Michael Gray as Billy Batson.
 There was the subsequent animated tv series The Kid Super Power Hour with Shazam!
 (1981-2).
-Captain Marvel also appeared in the live-action superhero comedy Legend of the Superheroes (1979) and in animated DC series such as Justice League Unlimited (2001-6), Batman: The Brave and the Bold (2008-11) and Young Justice (2010- ), as well the animated films Superman/Batman: Public Enemies (2009), Justice League: War (2014) and Justice League: Throne of Atlantis (2015).
+Captain Marvel also appeared in the live-action superhero comedy Legend of the Superheroes (1979) and in animated DC series such as Justice League Unlimited (2001-6), Batman: The Brave and the Bold (2008-11) and Young Justice (2010-22), as well the animated films Superman/Batman: Public Enemies (2009), Justice League: War (2014) and Justice League: Throne of Atlantis (2015).

 The finished film comes from Swedish director David F. Sandberg.
 Sandberg gained attention with his three-minute short Lights Out (2013) whereupon he was brought to the US by James Wan to expand it as a feature-film with Lights Out (2016).
 Sandberg subsequently went on to direct the also Wan-produced Annabelle Creation (2017).
 In his third film here, Sandberg leaves the Wan stables – although Shazam! does also have references and asides to the previous Wan-directed DCEU film Aquaman (2018).

 Shazam! emerges as the seventh entry in the DCEU.
-The film largely does its own thing but winds in continuity to the wider DCEU at various points – Freddy’s collection of Batarangs, Superman bullets and newspaper clippings, as well as the cameo in the final scene from someone in the Henry Cavill Superman costume, not to mention a series of animated end credits that has Shazam mixing it up with various other DC superheroes and a final after-the-credits scene spoofing Aquaman.
+The film largely does its own thing but winds in continuity to the wider DCEU at various points – Freddy’s collection of Batarangs, Superman bullets and newspaper clippings, as well as the cameo in the final scene from someone in the Henry Cavill Superman costume, not to mention a series of animated end credits that has Shazam mixing it up with various other DC superheroes and an after-the-credits scene spoofing Aquaman.

 From what I can glean, it would seem that all of the previous versions of the film were stuck with the problem of approach – the push to make things darker or the character seen as being too similar to Superman.
-The script’s solution is to play up the aspect of the boy Billy Batson transforming into a super-powered adult by way of Big (1988) – the film in which Tom Hanks played a young boy who was given a man’s body via a magical wish.
+Here the solution is to play up the aspect of the boy Billy Batson transforming into a super-powered adult by way of Big (1988) – the film in which Tom Hanks played a young boy who was given a man’s body via a magical wish.
 Shazam! is essentially Big with the addition of superpowers – the connection is even acknowledged in a scene where Zachary Levi is being pursued through a toy store by Mark Strong and steps onto a musical keyboard.
-This leads to the film being played with far more of a comedy emphasis that we have seen in a superhero film since The Incredibles (2004) or at least James Gunn’s non-super-powered Super (2010).
+This leads to the film being played with far more of a comedy emphasis that we have seen in a superhero film since The Incredibles (2004) or at least James Gunn’s Super (2010).

-The result makes a refreshing take on the superhero, especially in contrast to the relentless grimness of earlier DCEU films like Man of Steel and Batman V Superman.
+The result makes a refreshing take on the superhero film, especially in contrast to the relentless grimness of earlier DCEU films like Man of Steel and Batman V Superman.
 Much of the film consists of a series of comic scenes playing out on the premise of a kid suddenly discovering he has superpowers.
 There are some highly amusing scenes with Billy and Freddy testing the extent of his powers or going into convenience stores to use his adult body to buy beer and then chancing upon a hold-up and discovering he is invulnerable to bullets.
 Indeed, when you think about it, for all the appeal of empowerment that comic-book superheroes is said to have for teenagers, this has them behaving in the most natural ways that teenagers with superpowers would – upstaging school bullies, buying alcohol, posing for selfies and trying to hustle money, using one’s superpowered BFF to get cool points at school and so-on.

 The considerable delight of the film is the performances from Asher Angel as Billy and Zachary Levi as Shazam.
 It is rare to see a film where the two performers playing the same role at different ages have worked together to create the same mannerisms.
 Asher Angel impresses with his natural energy.
-Even better though is Zachary Levi who plays the entire film with what seems like a wide open gee gosh expression of surprise and seems to be communicating that he is having the time of his life.
+Even better is Zachary Levi who plays the entire film with what seems like a wide open gee gosh expression of surprise and seems to be communicating that he is having the time of his life.

 Of all the DCEU films, Shazam! is probably the one that pays the most adherence to comic-book canon.
 The film is written into the continuity of The New 52 reboot that DC conducted in 2011 and keeps aspects like Billy as an orphan living with the Vasquez foster home in Philadelphia, even the scene where he is transported to the Rock of Eternity via a subway car.
 The other addition is of Billy’s family of foster siblings (updated versions of the Marvel Family from the original 1940s comic-books) who all become superheroes during the climactic scenes.